madortill/cardsGenerator/README.md

  - There is a CardsData object which all components inherit.
 Each component recieves the part it needs as a prop and they can change it reactivly.

  - All the values in inputs are props ("modalValue").
 It means none of the input components change the value of the input by themselves, but just emit an event with the desired value as parmeter and the parent component updates it.
- - The parent of CustomInput.vue also get the value as prop and creats a computed (subject, secondary, topic) which updates based on the prop (chosenSubject, secondaryName, cardTopic) but sets the value to empty if it includes the words "subject", "secondary" and "topic" (matching), so there won't be two duplicate empty keys in the data object.
+ - The parent of CustomInput.vue also get the value as prop and creates a computed (subject, secondary, topic) which updates based on the prop (chosenSubject, secondaryName, cardTopic) but sets the value to empty if it includes the words "subject", "secondary" and "topic" (matching), so there won't be two duplicate empty keys in the data object.
 Only the grandParent of CostumInput.vue changes the input value.
  - When the user inserts an input, CustomInput.vue emits one of the following events - "input" for input event, "focusout" for focusout event and "update:ModalValue" for change event (So we can use v-modal with this component).
 All these events also emit "value" as parameter which is the current value of the input.
  Disclaimer: when the events happen, the parent compnent emit another **update:ModalValue**: